lse-ds205/tpi-apis/mk_docs/Getting_Started.md

 ---

-**Ready to start using the API?** Head over to the [Documentation Overview](Overview_Documentation.md) to learn about all available endpoints and how to use them effectively.
+**Ready to start using the API?** Make sure both servers are running, then explore the MkDocs documentation at http://127.0.0.1:8001/ and test the API endpoints at http://127.0.0.1:8000/docs.